- All-OS solution.

 Just as a side note, let’s make the context crystal clear: Aiven’s observability solution can be copied directly to keep an eye on absolutely any system.
 We’re not talking about monitoring Aiven services here.
 We’re saying you can take this solution and use it to observe whatever it is you’re currently observing, or still building.

 Exactly what components you need depends of course on what you already have, but let’s just take a stroll through the complete roundup.

 If you’re already using Prometheus or Graphite as your monitoring solution, you can just plug Aiven for M3 into that.
 Otherwise, you can use something else like Telegraf to collect the metrics and pass them right on to M3.

-Logstash is a great open source component that can then forward the logs it collects to Aiven for Elasticsearch (soon to be OpenSearch for Aiven).
-To make your logs more usable, you can set up Kibana as a user interface, too.
-It’s included in Aiven for Elasticsearch.
+Logstash is a great open source component that can then forward the logs it collects to Aiven for OpenSearch®.
+To make your logs more usable, you can set up OpenSearch dashboards as a user interface, too.
+It’s included in Aiven for OpenSearch.